Lunar CATALYST: Masten Space Systems

 Masten Space Systems Inc. of Mojave, Calif. is believed to have bid both the XEUS lander and the smaller XL-1 lander.
 XEUS comes in two versions.
 The expendable version can land about 10 tonnes, where as the reusable version can land 5 tonne.
 As of May 2015 Masten has signed an unfunded Space Act Agreement with NASA containing 22 Milestones to demonstrate the hardware and software for a commercial lunar lander, ending in August 2017.
 As of September 2017 Milestone 16: Drop test of landing gear components has been completed.

 The XL-1 is being designed to soft land a payload of 100 kg on the lunar surface.

 The 2-year extension to the NASA/Masten SAA signed September 27, 2017 has a total of 32 milestones.
 The additional milestones cover XL-1, XL-1T and the XEUS concept.

 On November 29, 2018 Masten was awarded a Commercial Lunar Payload Services contract by NASA, which makes it eligible to bid on delivering science and technology payloads to the Moon for NASA.
-The landing will be no earlier than 2021.
+The landing was to be no earlier than 2021.
+Masten Space Systems declared bankruptcy in 2022 and their assets were purchased by Astrobotic Technology.